 In 2011, an interministerial Directorate for State Information Systems and Communication was established.
 In 2014, in order to strengthen its capacity to steer and influence the sectoral administrations, the directorate was placed under the authority of the prime minister.
 A further impulse has been given to the directorate by the Macron administration's emphasis on the dimensions of the technological revolution.
 A secretariat of state was created in May 2018 (Secrétariat d'État au Numérique) tasked with boosting initiatives and development in the private and public sector and setting up a 100% state digital platform by 2022.
-Similarly, the president's economic adviser was asked to present proposals on how to spend the €5 billion Investments of the Future fund.
-The president's adviser suggested allocating nearly €10 billion to the digitalization of public services (with half of this sum for the healthcare system).
+Similarly, the president's economic adviser suggested that nearly $\leq 10$ billion of additional funding be allocated to the digitalization of public services (with half of this sum for the healthcare

+Informal Coordination Score: 8 system).
 In parallel, a report of the Court of Accounts, in support of past actions, recommended a major effort to improve investment and personnel training.
-The new secretariat is building on these actions with the view of providing users with a single number that would provide access to all public services.
+The new secretariat is building on these actions with the view of providing users with a single identification number that would provide access to all public services.
 Several experiences have already been quite successful.
 For example, the digitalization of tax declarations, processes and payments has been so successful that for most taxpayers the use of printed documents is no longer possible.
 Various efforts to improve coordination between administrations have been implemented.
-For instance, public procurement processes, which involve several administrations, have been streamlined, and private companies can access the system using their registration number.
-While there is a lack of systematic international comparisons, it seems that France currently has less invested than the United Kingdom and Germany in digitalization, and the process in some sectors (e.g., the management of Defense Ministry staff) has suffered major failings in past years.
+For instance, public procurement processes which involve several administrations have been streamlined, and private companies can access the system using their registration number.
+While there is a lack of systematic international comparisons, it seems that France currently has less invested than the United Kingdom in this area, and processes in some sectors (e.g., the management of Defense Ministry staff or the delivery of driving licenses) have suffered major failings in past years.
+According to the OECD index, France was ranked 10th in 2019 and fifth among the European countries.